hbarry89/Social-Network-API/README.md

 - [Click here](*) for a video demo of this application.

-**Use the following commands to:**

-- Seed database with test data:

-`npm run seed`

-- Invoke the application:
+- Enter the following commands to invoke the application:

 `npm run start`